QTIM-Lab/CU_Project_Template/README.md

 PROJECT_DIR=
 ```

-You should be here (but for your home directory):
+You should be here after making a new repo for your project and setting it up:
 ```bash
 (venv3.10.6) bearceb@OPH-D-JJ526S3:~/CU_Project_Template$
 ```